I’ll keep it short and sweet. This blog post will give you very good overview of what you will need to start and succeed in your business.

 - What kind of car do they drive?

 Answering these questions will give you a better idea of who this person is.
 Now you can go ahead and craft your message.
 The more in-tune you are the less your marketing budget needs to be.

 Let me explain one more thing.
 There are two different types of marketing.
 One is to get a sale and the other is to build brand awareness.
 Leave the brand building to the big companies for now.
 If you do have the budget for brand building… initially focus on one channel only.

-For example: Local newspaper.
+For example Local newspaper.

-It will take weeks, if not months, of a person seeing your ad to even notice it.
+It will take weeks, if not months, for a person seeing your ad to even notice it.
 It will take even longer for them to become familiar with it and to start trusting it.
-After all you’re starting to re-appear for a long time so you are not going anywhere.
+After all, you’re starting to re-appear for a long time so you are not going anywhere.
 People like that.
 It will take even longer than that for them to actually remember you and call you.
 The process could take a year for each person.
 You never know when they start seeing your ad and whether they have a need for your service.
 Brand building is hard.

 Not all advertising/marketing takes this long.